alihancer/Hancer-WDG/WDGIntegration Action Library/README.md

 #This is for calling a WDG RPA Bot from Datacap action library.
 The action library is built for Datacap 9.1.7.
 This is completly for sample purposes and should be evaluated in that manner.
+Src folder contains the C# source code of the project.
+Deployment folder contains the related dll to be copied to Datacap RRS folder in order to start using the integration capability.